Do you suffer from gripping stomach pain? Or with cold and cough?

 |Anise seeds.
 Note for brown color dry seeds with thin stalks.||Anise plant-

 Pimpinella anisum.Note its beautiful white color flowers arranged in umbels.

 Anise is a perennial herbal plant; generally, grows up to a height of about 2 feet.
-It bears white colored umbelliform flowers by July, and harvested by bringing down the whole plant once its seed-heads matured enough on the plant itself.
+White flowers appear in umbels by July.
+Harvesting is done by bringing down the whole plant once its seedheads mature enough on the plant itself.
 Its seeds then separated from the flower heads by threshing.

 Anise seeds feature oblong or curved, comma shape, about 3-4 mm long, light brown color and fine stripes over its outer surface.

 The seeds feature delicately sweet and aromatic bouquet with a distinctive liquorice flavor.
 Their special fragrance is due to essential oil, anethole in them.

 |Star anise (Illicium verum) fruits.
 Note for rust-red color husk.
 The seeds are encased inside the husk.||Star anise seeds.
 The seeds have similar flavor and taste as that of anise.|